Why not try real solutions?

 We provide hearing and trial observation, and attend SRLJC meetings, City Council Meetings, and police ombudsman meetings to decide on how or if to respond to specific incidents.
 We then publish open letters and PR releases to ensure that things meriting our community’s attention are not swept under the rug.

-We foster connections with like minded groups and provide support when and where we can for those organizations.
+We foster connections and relationships with other like-minded groups and individuals to provide support, no matter how small, for those organizations.

 We often have educational speakers at our general meetings and work in many other ways to educate Spokane on a variety of issues that cause racial disparities in our community.

-Where: Morning Star Baptist Church located at 3909 W Rowan Ave, Spokane, WA.
+Morning Star Baptist Church is located at 3909 W Rowan Ave, Spokane, WA.

-All of our events are posted to our Facebook Page here.
+All of our events are posted on our Facebook Page here.